hyperledger-archives/composer/packages/composer-website/jekylldocs/business-network/bnd-define.md

 You can run this generator using: 'yo fabric-composer:businessnetwork' Welcome to the business network skeleton generator
 ?
 What is the business network's name? basic-sample-network ?
-What is the business network's namespace? org.acme.biznet ?
+What is the business network's namespace? org.example.biznet ?
 Describe the business network Sample Business Network ?
 Who is the author?
 Joe Bloggs
 ?
 Which license do you want to use?
 Apache-2